-On Saturday, November 1, 2025, from 12 p.m. to 8 p.m., Latin American Coalition, along with Levine Museum of the New South, is presenting the annual Día de Muertos celebration.
+On Saturday, November 1, 2025, from 12 p.m. to 8 p.m., Latin American Coalition and with Levine Museum of the New South are presenting the annual Día de Muertos celebration.

 The event takes place at Camp North End, 300 Camp Road, Charlotte, NC.